tallygo/TallyGoKit/README.md

     ```swift
     TallyGoKit.initialize(withAccessToken: "YOUR ACCESS TOKEN")
     ```
-1. Create an instance of `TGViewController` in your storyboard.
+1. Create an instance of `TGNavViewController` in your storyboard.
 1. Set a few attributes when you prepare for segue.

     ```swift